 Some indication of the strength of this First Eleven's bowling attack is given by the fact that Ivan Meehan and John himself finished second and third respectively to Bob in the competition averages: that is, each of them took more than thirty wickets for the season.

 The coach also praised Neil Paterson and his Fourth XI for "the way they fought out (the Semi Final) to finish and nearly pull the game out of the fire after appearing to be in a desperate position after the first day's play.
 The C2 side went down by 20 runs.

 After defeating East Burwood by a comfortable 93 runs in the Semi-Final, the Under 16s, like the senior two Elevens, faced Nunawading in the Grand Final.
 In a tense match Nunawading scrapped home by 10 runs, thus ending the Blackburn u16s run of 5 consecutive flags.

 If the Seventies signalled the end of the Age of Aquarius, they also marked a significant reversal in the fortunes of the Blackburn Cricket Club.
-After the halcyon days of the Sixties, the next 9 season would yield this proud Club only one senior Premiership.
+After the halcyon days of the Sixties, the next nine seasons would yield this proud Club only one senior Premiership.